vicentebolea/zfp/docs/source/zfpcmd.rst

   :code:`-x omp=threads,chunk_size` to specify the chunk size in number of blocks (see also :c:func:`zfp_stream_set_omp_chunk_size`).
 A chunk size of zero is ignored and results in the default size.
-  Use :code:`-x cuda` to for parallel CUDA compression and decompression.
+  Use :code:`-x cuda` or :code:`-x hip` for parallel CUDA or HIP compression and decompression, respectively.

 As of |cudarelease|, the execution policy applies to both compression and decompression.
 If the execution policy is not supported for